Terminal Dentition: Where Do We Draw the Line?

 Distribution

-A relative symmetry of remaining teeth may provide functional and biomechanics advantages that make keeping these teeth worth considering.
+A relative symmetry of remaining teeth may provide functional and biomechanical advantages that make keeping these teeth worth considering.
 Also, the strategic position within the arch could make a compelling argument for keeping them.
-In other words, if there are sound vital intact canines or sound intact canines and molars it would definitively be worth considering keeping them.
+In other words, if there are sound vital intact canines or sound intact canines and molars, it would definitely be worth considering keeping them.
 (Fig. 4)

 Esthetic Challenge

-When doing full arch reconstruction, or for that matter any reconstruction that includes the anterior or esthetic zone, assessing keeping the remaining teeth will create an esthetic problem as a result of aberrantly visible uneven gingival margins needs to be considered.
+When doing full arch reconstruction, or any reconstruction that includes the anterior or esthetic zone, assessing and keeping the remaining teeth will create an esthetic problem due to aberrantly visible, uneven gingival margins that need to be considered.
 However, a low lip line situation would favor keeping the remaining teeth.
 (Fig. 5)

 Figure 5

-If there are only a few teeth remaining and they are structurally and periodontally sound, but their distribution is unfavorable and they esthetically pose a bigger challenge to manage, a clinician may strategically choose to remove them to ensure a better outcome.
+Suppose only a few teeth remain and are structurally and periodontally sound, but their distribution is unfavorable, and they esthetically pose a bigger challenge to manage.
+In that case, a clinician may strategically remove them to ensure a better outcome.
 (Fig. 6)

 Figure 6

-In a nutshell, it would be safe to say clinicians consider a patient's dentition to be terminal when the risks of retaining the remaining teeth outweigh the benefits of extracting them.
+In summary, clinicians consider a patient’s dentition terminal when the risks of retaining the remaining teeth outweigh the benefits of extracting them.

 When speaking about these risks, clinicians need to navigate through ESFB risk assessment: